saasquatch/saasquatch-docs/src/mobile/index.md

 ---
 title: Mobile
-highlights: SaaSquatch help you grow your mobile app with a referral program.
+highlights: SaaSquatch helps you grow your mobile app with a referral program.
 We provide widgets to engage your users, attribution to track referrals, and analytics to measure the success of your program.
 slug: mobile
 template: mobile.html
 ---